Seminole, Oklahoma: History

 The city was platted in 1906 as a relocation setting for the residents of Tidmore, when the railroad line was placed north of the town.
 When Oklahoma Territory and Indian Territory merged to become the U.S. state of Oklahoma in 1907, there were 206 residents.

-Seminole competed to be the county seat of Seminole County, but lost out to Wewoka.
+Seminole competed to be the county seat of Seminole County, but lost to Wewoka.
+The town of Seminole was incorporated as a city in December 1924.

 Upon the discovery of a high-producing oil well in the city in 1926, Seminole transformed from a town of 854 to a boom town of 25,000 to 30,000 residents.
 In August 1970 Seminole hosted its first All-Night Gospel Singing.
 During its heyday an estimated twenty-five thousand people attended the annual event.
 After the boom, the population declined to about 11,000 and remained that way until 1970.

 There are multiple structures in the Seminole area listed on the National Register of Historic Places.
 They include the Home Stake Oil and Gas Company Building, Mekasukey Academy, the Seminole Municipal Building, the Sinclair Loading Rack, Strother Memorial Chapel, and the W.E.
 Grisso Mansion.

-The town was heavily damaged by an EF2 tornado on May 4, 2022.
+The city was heavily damaged by an EF2 tornado on May 4, 2022.